skhabiri/skhabiri.github.io/_posts/2020-10-20-Building_A_Subreddit_Recommendation_Engine_Using_Machine_Learning_Techniques.md

              )
              ''')
 ```
-Before `praw` can be used to scrape data we need to authenticate ourselves.
-For this we need to create a Reddit instance and provide it with a client_id , client_secret and a user_agent .
+Before `praw` can be used to scrape data we need to authenticate the user credentials.
+For this we need to create a Reddit instance and provide it with a client_id , client_secret and a user_agent.
 ```
 import praw
 import os